WnndGws/warbs/README.md

 # warbs
 WnndGws's Auto Ricing Bootstrap Script

+NB!
+Warbs is in a very early alpha stage.
+It currently acts as much as documentation for myself as fulfilling the A+S part of its name

 # Motivation
 I am writing this script because I do something often enough (once every 6-8 months) where I want/need to reinstall Arch Linux on one of my computers.
 I am just following the same steps over and over, so I am attempting to automate this process